-If you want to know where to go–and find out the best time of year–to see America’s forests explode in a burst of color, the Smoky Mountains National Park has provided one very helpful tool in planning your trip with a fall foliage map.
+If you want to know when do leaves change color across America’s forests, the Smoky Mountains National Park has provided one very helpful tool in planning your trip with a fall foliage map.

 The best time of year appears to be mid to late October, especially in the higher elevations of New England and the Rocky Mountains.